ErickJMenezes/resrap/README.md

     - `lex(): int|UnitEnum` — returns the next token (as an `enum` case or integer code).
     - `value(): ?string` — returns the current token’s textual value.

-### Matching semantics in `Combinator`
+### Matching semantics in `Parser`
 - UnitEnum tokens: If you pass a `UnitEnum` (e.g. an enum case from your token enum), matching uses identity (`===`) against `ScannerInterface::lex()`.
 On match, the current `value()` is pushed into `$matches` and the scanner advances.
 - Strings (single characters): If you pass a string like `'+'`, the engine compares `ord($matcher)` to `ScannerInterface::lex()`.
 This is useful when your scanner emits ASCII codes for punctuation.
 If your scanner returns enums instead (as in the example), prefer matching via enum cases.
-- Nested/recursive combinators: You can include other `Combinator` instances directly in sequences.
+- Nested/recursive parsers: You can include other `Parser` instances directly in sequences.

 ## Example: Arithmetic expression parser
 A minimal example is provided under `examples/Math/`.
 It demonstrates parsing a simple arithmetic expression into an AST using enums for tokens and a fake scanner.